 The resulting network consists of 6248 nodes and 622K edges.
 Each entity receives and sends bitcoins to the other 100 entities in the graph, on average.
-Figure 4 plots a subset of this Bitcoin network graph, where for ease of illustration we retain only nodes that received at least 500,000 bitcoins over the period from 2018 to the end of $2020.^9$
+Figure 4 plots a subset of this Bitcoin network graph, where for ease of illustration we retain only nodes that received at least 500,000 bitcoins over the period from 2018 to the end of larger set of identified entities.

-The network of the largest entities consists of 23 entities and 492 edges.10 The node and edge size are proportional to the volume received by the entity and the volume between two different entities.
+The network of the largest entities consists of 23 entities and 492 edges.
+The node size are proportional to the total volume received by the entity.
+And the edge size is proportional to the larger volume between the two different entities.
 In the case when two clusters send flows to each other, the direction of the edge between these clusters agrees with the largest flow, and the edge is marked with a red segment.
 Out of 23 entities, three entities (BitGo, Xapo, and BixIn) are on-line wallets, 18 are identified exchanges, and two are unknown entities.
 The two unknown entities are likely to be unidentified exchanges or large OTC desks.
 They actively interact with known exchanges and receive a large amount of miners' rewards; 1252 and 4795 bitcoins, respectively.